On $*$-Convergence of Schur-Hadamard Products of Independent Nonsymmetric Random Matrices: Introduction

 Symmetric Toeplitz ($L(i, j) = |i - j|$) and Hankel matrices also have LSMs \cite{bryc2006spectral, hammond2005distribution}; however, their densities are not known explicitly.
 For a unified treatment of symmetric patterned random matrices, see \cite{bose2018patterned}.

-On the other hand, it is not known if non-symmetric Toeplitz matrices have LSMs.
-In fact, besides IID matrices, weak limits are knowns for only a handful of models in the non-symmetric/non-self-adjoint case (see, e.g., \cite{guionnet2011single, nguyen2015elliptic}).
+On the other hand, it is not known if nonsymmetric Toeplitz matrices have LSMs.
+In fact, besides IID matrices and their variants which only require independence of the entries but not identical distribution, weak limits are known for only a handful of models in the nonsymmetric/non-self-adjoint case (see, e.g., \cite{meckes2009some, guionnet2011single, nguyen2015elliptic, basak2018circular}).